-There are many resources online that can help provide information on starting or growing your business as well as gaining access to capital for your business.
-The links below provide information on a wide range of entrepreneurial subjects.
-Links on this page are for information purposes only; they do not constitute an endorsement by Spruce Root.
+These resources provide information on a wide range of entrepreneurial subjects.
+Links on this page are for informational purposes only and do not constitute an endorsement by Spruce Root.

 General Resources for Startups:

 The U.S. Small Business Administration offers technical assistance, a variety of loan and other financing programs, and other resources to help a business get started and grow.
-Their website features many articles on starting and managing a business.
+Their business guide features many articles on starting and managing a business.

 SCORE is a nonprofit association that provides education and volunteer mentors for entrepreneurs.
 Mentors are available to deliver free help both by email and in person, and they provide templates for business plans, finances and sales spreadsheets in their template gallery.

 - Spruce Root's Path to Prosperity Business Development Competition